sorensonb/Arctic_codes/README_omi_shawn_version_notes.txt

 # = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

 out_files-ltc3/     = same as ltc3, but with GPQF flag added at end.
+                      Contains only rows that are always good (no row anomaly rows at all).
                       No files for April or May
     201708161504 contains 7644 lines
                  last two columns are GPQF flag and row number out_files-ltc3/new/ = identical to old, but with fewer lines.
     201708161504 contains 7644 lines
+                      Contains only rows that are always good (no row anomaly rows at all).
                  last column is the GPQF flag
 out_files-ltc3/old/ = same as ltc3, but with no GPQF flag value.
                       longer file length than ltc3 or new.